 What Is Insurable Interest?

 Insurable interest exists when the loss of a loved one would result in hardship.
 Taking out a burial life insurance policy for a parent is intended to protect against financial hardship.

-On the other end, if the policyholder has a financial incentive for loss of life, this would create a moral hazard and would lack insurable interest.
+On the other end, if there is a lack of insurable interest it would create a moral hazard.

-Insurable interest occurs when getting life insurance on a family member (mother, father, grandparent, sibling, etc.).
+Insurable interest occurs when getting a life insurance policy for a family member (mother, father, grandparent, sibling, etc.).
 Since you are looking into purchasing coverage for a parent, this would establish the required insurable interest.

 Can You Buy Life Insurance on a Parent Without Their Consent?

-You cannot purchase life insurance on someone without their permission.
-When buying burial insurance for your parent, they will need to be apart of the process.
+You cannot purchase final expense insurance for your parents without their permission.
+When buying any type of life insurance for your parent, they will need to be a part of the process.